y24moham/Obstacle-Aware-Arduino-Robot-with-LCD/README.md

 ## How to run
 1. Connect the pins using the pinout above
-2. Open `robot.ino` in the Arduino IDE
+2. Open `Robot.ino` in the Arduino IDE
 3. Select your board and port
 4. Upload
 5. Press the Enter button to start the active mode (and press again to return to idle)